Mymo-in-Bb/kolic-reference-grammar/morphology.md

 > TODO: Add link after the section is done

+#### Dative {#dative-description}

+The dative case is usually not analysed as its own case in Kolic.
+It is instead analysed as a different (but related) use of the [static locative directional case](static-desciption) without any positional case.

 #### Genitive {#genitive-description}

 The genitive case (sometimes called the gentive-partitive in Kolic) marks a noun as modifying another noun, making it an attribute of the noun.
 It can be used for possessives, but note that Kolic has a separate way of deriving possessive adjectives from nouns, that is used more often.